elc45/fisher-hmc-paper/main.typ

     ),
   ),
   abstract: [
-    TODO mostly chatpgt for now...

     Hamiltonian Monte Carlo (HMC) has become a crucial tool in Bayesian inference, offering efficient exploration of complex, high-dimensional parameter spaces.
 However, HMC’s performance is highly sensitive to the geometry of the posterior distribution, which is often poorly approximated by traditional mass matrix adaptations, especially in cases of non-normal or correlated posteriors.
 In this paper, we propose an adaptive framework for HMC that uses Fisher divergence to guide transformations of the parameter space, generalizing the concept of a mass matrix to arbitrary diffeomorphisms.
-By aligning Fisher scores of the transformed posterior with those of a standard normal distribution, our method identifies optimal transformations that adapt to the posterior’s scale, shape, and orientation.
+By aligning the score function of the transformed posterior with those of a standard normal distribution, our method identifies transformations that adapt to the posterior’s scale and shape.
 We develop theoretical foundations for these adaptive transformations, provide efficient implementation strategies, and demonstrate significant sampling improvements over conventional methods.
-Additionally, we introduce and evaluate nutpie, an implementation of our method in PyMC, comparing it with existing samplers across a suite of models.
-Our results show that nutpie delivers enhanced sampling efficiency, particularly for challenging posteriors, positioning it as a powerful tool for Bayesian computation.
+Additionally, we introduce and evaluate nutpie, an implementation of our method for PyMC and Stan models and compare it with existing samplers across a suite of models.
+Our results show that nutpie delivers better sampling efficiency, particularly for challenging posteriors.
   ],
   keywords: (
     "Bayesian Inference",